core-wg/core-responses/draft-bormann-core-responses.md

-Responses can only be sent for up to the deployment's Leisure time (see {{Section 8.2 of RFC7252}}) plus the application's timeout (in proxy situations, this needs to be communicated explicitly in the Multicast-Signaling option of
+Responses can only be sent for up to the deployment's Leisure time (see {{Section 8.2 of RFC7252}}) plus the application's timeout (in proxy situations, this needs to be communicated explicitly in the Multicast-Timeout option of
-{{?I-D.tiloca-core-groupcomm-proxy}}).
+{{?I-D.ietf-core-groupcomm-proxy}}).

 Triangular responses (Response-To)
 ----------------------------------